Download your free gingerbread outback template here.

 Chilling time 15 minutes

-- Sift the flour, ginger, cinnamon, nutmeg, lemon myrtle, pepper, cloves and bicarbonate of soda into a large bowl.
+- Sift the flour, cinnamon, cloves, bicarbonate of soda and salt into a large mixing bowl.
+Stir in the wattle seed.

 - Place butter and sugar into a large mixing bowl.
 Using an electric mixer, beat until light and creamy, about 4 minutes.
-Add treacle and egg yolks and beat until well combined.
+Add golden syrup and egg yolks and beat until well combined.

 - Add flour mixture and beat until mixture forms soft dough.